L3MON4D3/LuaSnip/DOC.md

 from the printer function, therefore by **default** the display function is expecting that result to be a string.

-This doesn't have to be the case however.
-You can for example implement your own printer function that returns a table representation of the snippets **but** you would have to then implement your own display function or some other function in order to stringify this result.
+However, this doesn't have to be the case.
+For example, you can implement your own printer function that returns a table representation of the snippets **but** you would have to then implement your own display function or some other function in order to return the result as a string.

-An `options` table is available which has functionality in it that can be used to customize 'common' settings.
+An `options` table, which has some core functionality that can be used to customize 'common' settings, is provided.

 * `sl.options`: options table:
     * `display`: `display(opts:table|nil) -> function(printer_result:string)`